 Wait?
 What?
 Let me explain.
 Soda is a word you’ll meet a lot in Costa Rica so you may as well get acquainted early.
 Also, San Jose has some of the tastiest, most authentic and cheapest sodas in Costa Rica.
 What is a soda?
 Basically a locally-run restaurant.
 It’s not a place to sit and get coke floats or other sugary drinks (though drinks are, of course, available).

-How to do it?
 Every post on the best sodas in San Jose will send you to Soda Tapia.
-I didn’t eat there – the place I visited was one of the oldest in the city when I visited but sadly didn’t survive the pandemic and is now closed for good.
-Can you please go to Soda Tapia and let me know if it’s worth it on my next visit.
+I preferred a different soda – it was the oldest in the city when I visited – but sadly it is now closed for good.
+So, head to Soda Tapia instead.

 What to order when you get to a soda?
 Well, order what you want but the popular local choice (and great value option) is a casado.
 Casado is a bulging plate typically comprising a choice of chicken, pork, beef or fish, accompanied with sides of rice, salad, beans and plantain or fried banana.
 I usually manage to get two meals out of one plate making it even better value.
 Swap your protein for veggies if you don’t eat meat.